jcstill/scripts/README.md

 ### tools
 command | functions
 -|-
-audiosink | Control volume, switch audio sink and move existing streams calc | Calculator based originaly on the example from the arch wiki crypt | Easy way to quickly encrypt or decrypt files ec | Intercept a non-zero return code of the last program run
+audiosink | Switch the default audio sink and move existing streams to new sink calc | Calculator based originaly on the example from the arch wiki crypt | Easy way to quickly encrypt or decrypt files ec | Intercept a non-zero return code of the last program run